ReveWeber/utilities/liquid-yaml-cheatsheet.md

 layout: layout-name
 ```

-There is no Liquid for this; Jekyll will look for layout-name.html within the _layouts folder and build the page based on that.
-This is the only require YAML value for a Jekyll template, and one of only a few that are predefined - in this file, layout, page, and content are reserved names, and all others are freely self-chosen.
+There is no Liquid for this; Jekyll will look for layout-name.html within the `_layouts` folder and build the page based on that.
+This is the only required YAML value for a Jekyll template, and one of only a few that are predefined - in this file, `layout`, `page`, and `content` are reserved names, and all others are freely self-chosen.

 ---